Nagendra1997/mesibo-documentation/chatbots/documentation/chatbot/scripting.md

 ### Getting status of a sent message

 To get the status of messages send from the script, you may register an event handler for `mesibo.onmessagestatus`.
-It is not mandatory to define this listener.
+It is not mandatory to define this event handler.

 ## Exceptions Handling
 When an exception error occurs in your JavaScript, mesibo calls `onexception` event handler with exception string so that you know what has gone wrong and fix it.
 You can register the exception handler like below: